lucheng0127/virtuallan/README.md

 # virtuallan
 ## Description
-virtuallan is a l2vpn.
+Virtuallan is a l2vpn.
 It can setup an virtual Ethernet LAN network in WAN.

+Virtuallan use tap as interface, so can only support Linux and Windows For MacOS support, check it out in [vtun a cross-platform vpn](https://github.com/lucheng0127/vtun)

 ## Features
 * Basic auth for vpn endpoint